The two most commonly used methods of smoke detection are ionization smoke detection and photoelectric smoke detection.

 - Ionization smoke alarms: These alarms are generally considered to be more responsive to flaming fires.
 Ionization smoke alarms use a small amount of radioactive material between two electrically charged plates, giving the air an electric charge, creating a circuit.
 When smoke enters the chamber, this circuit is disrupted, causing the alarm to sound.

 - Photoelectric smoke alarms: These alarms are more responsive to fires that begin with a long period of smoldering.
 Photoelectric alarms aim a light source into a sensing chamber at an angle away from the sensor.
 When smoke enters the device, it reflects light onto the light sensor which triggers the alarm.

 Each type of smoke alarm provides an advantage over the other.
 For the best protection, it is recommended to use both ionization and photoelectric fire alarms.

 Carbon Monoxide Alarms

-Carbon Monoxide is a colorless, odorless, toxic gas that kills more that 430 people every year.
-Even small doses of carbon monoxide can cause permanent damage or death.
+Carbon monoxide (CO) is a colorless, odorless, toxic gas that kills more that 430 people every year.
+Even small doses of this gas can cause permanent damage or death.
 Carbon monoxide detectors are the easiest and fastest way to prevent carbon monoxide poisoning.
-They work very similar to your fire alarm at home, sounding a siren when they detect a carbon monoxide.
+They work very similar to your fire alarm at home, sounding a siren when they detect carbon monoxide.
 Different sensors set off different types of alerts: